oracle/gdk-vscode-extensions/micronaut-tools/README.md

 The GraalVM Tools for Micronaut extension contributes the following settings in VS Code:
 * __micronaut.home__ - the optional path to the Micronaut CLI installation
-* __micronaut-gcn.showWelcomePage__ - show the Micronaut Tools Page on extension activation
+* __micronaut-tools.showWelcomePage__ - show the Micronaut Tools Page on extension activation

 ## Micronaut Commands